GwgwP/AI-Projects/secondProject/README.md

 ### Prediction (`predict` method)
 - The `predict` method predicts class labels for binary test data (`x_test_binary`).
 - It uses the learned weights from fit method to calculate the dot product and checks the sign of the dot product to classify instances.

-This custom logistic regression implementation is designed for binary classification tasks with a focus on optimizing performance and robustness.
 </details>

-## Part B
 ### Hyperparameters
 #### Regularizer
 <details open>